Learn cPanel

 At the bottom of the list, you will find a separate section called "Environment Variables".
 Here you can define new or edit already existing environment variables valid only for the concrete application.

 When you are done with the configuration please click on the "CREATE" button located in the upper right corner of the page.
-This will create your Node.js application with the specific Node.js version that you have selected for the same. cPanel will then provide you with a message indicating how you can access the virtual environment for this Node.js application.
+This will create your Node.js application with the specific Node.js version that you have selected for the same.

-What is a Virtual Environment and why do you need to access it?
+What is a Virtual Environment, and why do you need to access it?

 Every cPanel Web Hosting Account exists in the form of an encapsulated entity on the Web Hosting server.
-As such every cPanel Web Hosting Account has access to global services like SSH, MySQL, email, and so on by using their binaries.
+As such, every cPanel Web Hosting Account has access to global services like SSH, MySQL, email, and so on by using their binaries.
 Or in other words, the binaries of the server are globally accessible by every user account.
 Node.js is also a binary called "node".
-As such it can be only one binary with that name.
-However, as we have mentioned you might need multiple Node.js versions which the single "node" binary cannot provide.
-In fact, the "node" binary can only support one Node.js version - the one that is globally available on the server.

 Knowing this, we have found a way to provide support for multiple Node.js versions using the same "node" binary.
 This is achieved thanks to the Virtual Environment feature.
-A Virtual Environment is a method of encapsulation, however not on user account level but on an application level.
-This means that for every Node.js application you are creating, cPanel will create a new Virtual Environment.
-Within every Virtual Environment, cPanel will provide you with a separate "node" binary meaning that every Virtual Environment utilizes the chosen by you "node" binary version.
-Additionally, every Virtual Environment also utilizes different environment variables that you can set.
+Virtual Environment is a method of encapsulation, however, not on the user account level but on an application level.
+This means that cPanel will create a new virtual environment for every Node.js application you create.

 Typically to access the binaries of the Web Hosting Server you will have to login via the SSH protocol.
 Accessing the Virtual Environment is no different - you will still have to be logged via the SSH protocol and additionally, you will have to execute a command in order to access the Virtual Environment for the concrete Node.js application you are managing.
 The command is different for each Node.js application and you can obtain it via the application screen in the "Setup Node.js App" feature of cPanel.